How Much Does It Cost to Live In Panama?

 How Does the Average Person Spend Their Money in Panama?

 An average person living in Panama spends almost the same amount of money (and the biggest part of their salary) on rent and food.

-Food takes up a bit more of their salaries, but rent is definitely a huge toll in a financial sense.
+Food takes up a bit more of their salaries, but rent definitely is a huge toll in a financial sense.

-Apart from rent and food, restaurants take up a huge part of overall expenses – which also makes sense because a large portion of the society eats only in restaurants.
+Apart from rent and food, restaurants take up a huge part of overall expenses – which also makes sense because a large portion of society eats only in restaurants.

-Transportation is next, while utilities, sports and clothing draw the least amount of money from residents of Panama.
+Transportation is next, while utilities, sports, and clothing draw the least amount of money from residents of Panama.

 Average Costs Breakdown

 The cost of living is relatively high in Panama and anyone coming here shouldn’t assume that living in Panama City is less expensive than living in a city of a similar size in the USA.